newjersey/innovation.nj.gov/content/_projects/out-of-state-traveler-form.md

 menu-group: COVID Response
 ---

+The [Out of State Traveler Registration Form](https://covid19.nj.gov/forms/njtravel) was a voluntary online questionnaire that individuals filled out upon entering New Jersey to comply with the State’s quarantine for incoming travelers from areas with heavy COVID-19 spread.

 ### Challenge

 To prevent the further spread of COVID-19, in June of 2020, Governor Murphy, along with the governors of New York and Connecticut, announced a travel advisory urging all individuals traveling from states with significant COVID-19 cases to quarantine for 14 days upon arrival.